 September 11–December 11, 2004

 Soldner’s works have been exhibited in all of the major cities of Europe and the United States, Canada, Latvia, Japan, Taiwan, Korea, and Australia.
-He is also the author of numerous articles and a book (“Kilns and Their Construction”), and the founder and original Chairman of the Board of the Anderson Ranch Arts Center in Snowmass Village, Colorado, known for its excellent summer arts program.
+He is the author of numerous articles and a book, Kilns and Their Construction.
+Soldner is the founder and original Chairman of the Board of the Anderson Ranch Arts Center in Snowmass Village, Colorado, known for its excellent summer arts program.